-Materials: Almost all my models are supposed to be printed in Fine Detail Plastic, but because they are usually meant to be game pieces i also have an eye on stability.
-This means they often also meet the requirements for Versatile Plastic too and because many ask for this material due to its lower price, i also make the models available in this material.
+Materials: Almost all the models in my shop are supposed to be printed in (Tan) Fine Detail Plastic, but because they are usually meant to be game pieces, i also have an eye on stability.
+This means they often also meet the requirements for Versatile Plastic too and because many ask for this material, i also make the models available in this material.
 But when printed in Versatile Plastic they lose a lot of details, especially when you order any kind of processed/polished versions which will erase even more details from the surface.

 Attack Wing: I also can add a socket for the “Star Trek: Attack Wing” tabletop game to any of my models or provide a version without it if you need it.
 Just PM me about this.
 The small Attack Wing socket is a D-shaped hole with a diameter of about 2mm and does fit to any of the commercially available bases and pegs for Star Trek: Attack Wing, Star Wars: X-Wing and Dungeons&Dragons: Attack Wing.
 To provide a tight fit, my socket is purposely designed with little to no clearance.
 TIP: Always clean out the hole from remaining wax (Detail Plastic) or powder (Versatile Plastic) as good as you can.
 If it still does not fit onto the pin of the peg without having to use too much force, use a sharp blade to “scrape” the pin a bit thinner.
 Hold the blade as you would cut off the pin at its base and then move it sideways to peel off a small layer of plastic from the pin.
 Repeat this in a circle around the pin until it fits perfectly.